3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Applications of 3D Gaussian Splatting

-CG3D~\cite{vilesov2023cg3d} discusses both aspects separately.
-For the reconstruction of individual objects, CG3D introduces the $K$ nearest neighbors loss on Alpha hull~\cite{gardiner2018alpha} to ensure that the predicted Gaussian primitives are uniformly distributed and concentrated on the object surfaces.
-For predicting the interactions between multiple objects, CG3D leverages SDS and probabilistic graph models extracted from text to predict the relative relationships between objects.
-Finally, by incorporating priors such as gravity and contact relationships between objects, CG3D achieves models with realistic physical interactions.
+\textbf{Multi-Object Generation:} Several studies~\cite{vilesov2023cg3d, zhou2024gala3d,li2025dreamscene,chen2025comboverse} have explored the generation of multiple composite objects, which not only \textit{\textbf{concentrate on the individual objects}} but also aim to \textit{\textbf{investigate the interactions between multiple objects.}} {For predicting the interactions between multiple objects, CG3D~\cite{vilesov2023cg3d} leverages SDS and probabilistic graph models extracted from text to predict the relative relationships between objects and incorporates priors such as gravity and contact relationships between objects, CG3D achieves models with realistic physical interactions.}

-To simplify such a problem, GALA3D~\cite{zhou2024gala3d} uses layouts generated by large language models (LLMs) to guide multiple object reconstructions.
-By exploring the distribution of positions and optimizing the shapes of Gaussian primitives according to the layout, GALA3D generates scenes that conform to the specified layouts.
-Additionally, by supervising the generation of individual objects and entire scenes through SDS and introducing a Layout Refinement module, GALA3D achieves more realistic and text-consistent generation results.